dougmoscrop/serverless-plugin-bootstrap/README.md

 The bootstrap command supports an optional `--execute` option, which will immediately apply the changes.
 This is most useful for the first time you are deploying, the rest of the time you should probably review the change set!

+`serverless bootstrap policy`

-The bootstrap command will set the stack policy if one is provided.
-Check out AWS [example policies](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/protect-stack-resources.html#stack-policy-intro-example) for supported values.
+The bootstrap policy sub command will set the stack policy from `custom.bootstrap.stackPolicy` in your serverless config.
+Check out AWS [example policies](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/protect-stack-resources.html#stack-policy-intro-example) for supported policy values.

 ## Options